joshuagryphon/plastid/docs/source/examples/gene_expression.rst

     >>>             my_data["%s_%s_counts" % (sample_name,region)].append(counts)
     >>>             my_data["%s_%s_rpkm"   % (sample_name,region)].append(rpkm)

 Finally, we can save the data to a file.
-It is easiest to do this by creating our dictionary of lists into a :class:`pandas.DataFrame`::
+It is easiest to do this by converting our dictionary of lists into a :class:`pandas.DataFrame`::

     >>> # convert to DataFrame, then save as tab-delimited text file